TerrellSowell/OSI-Troubleshooting/README.md

 - Define the problem.
 - Gather detailed information.
-- Consider probable cause for the failure.
+- Analyze the information.
+Consider probable cause for the failure.
-- Devise a plan to solve the problem.
+- Devise a plan to solve the problem.Eliminate potential causes.
 - Implement the plan.
+Propose Hypothesis
-- Observe the results of the implementation.
+- Test Hypothesis.
+Observe the results of the implementation.
 - Repeat the process if the plan does not resolve the problem.
-Document the changes made to solve the problem.
+- Document the changes made to solve the problem.

 ### Skills Learned